-The Company has managed the risks in 2021 by categorizing the risks into 5 areas as follows: Operation, Finance, Legal, Rules and Regulations, Strategy and Information System which is a continuous operation in accordance with the control and risk management measures.
+The Company has managed the risks in 2022 by categorizing the risks into 5 areas as follows: Operation, Finance, Legal, Rules and Regulations, Strategy and Information System which is a continuous operation in accordance with the control and risk management measures.
 This makes the overall risk is in the medium to low level and is an acceptable risk level.
 The details in brief are as follows:

 Type of Risk Risk Factor Measures to Control and Manage Risk Risk Level Assessment Machine Inspect devices according to the specified period.
 Repair and maintenance of some machines by expert from both inside and outside the country.
 Low Operation Accident Inspect devices according to the specified period.
 Prepare a manual for maintenance of electrical control cabinet and important electrical system with inspection by internal staff and outside expert.
 Estimate risk and determine measure to repair machinery including setting up a smoking area.
-Install fire equipment, connection points and water pipes at the designated points of the factory by regularly check equipments to be ready for use including making plans for employees to know in general.
+Install fire equipment, connection points and water pipes at the designated points of the factory by regularly check equipment to be ready for use including making plans for employees to know in general.
 Have insurance to cover any damage that may occur including in case of business interruption.
 Medium Finance Working Capital Continuously monitor and supervise working capital to be sufficient for operation.
-Manage cash flow to have continuous liquidity.
 Meeting/discussing between the company's executives and financial institutions to continually consider information related to credit limit requests.
 Low Legal , Rules and Regulations Environment Air quality inspection by outside expert.
 Inspect various devices according to the specified period.
 Study and find ways to improve or reduce air pollution emissions sustainably.
-Low Strategy Group business, all involved in the same vertical Study investment opportunities and possibilities both current and new businesses Medium
+Low Strategy Group business, Medium

-Type of Risk Risk Factor Measures to Control and Manage Risk Risk Level Type of Kisk RISK FACIOI Measures to Control and Manage Kisk Assessment Check the availability of the server, important equipment including surge protection and blackout protection.
-2. Install a fire protection system in the server room such as Smoke detectors, fire extinguishers.
-3. Have a circuit breaker system in the event of a short circuit or leakage.
-4. Continuously inspection report including checking the service life of the server and important equipments in the server room.
-5. Prepare an emergency plan in case of being unable to smoke detectors, fire extinguishers.
-3. Have a circuit breaker system in the event of a short Information circuit or leakage.
-Medium System 4.
-Continuously inspection report including checking the Medium service life of the server and important equipments in the server room.
+Type of Risk Risk Factor Measures to Control and Manage Risk Risk Level Type of Risk Nisk i dotoi measures to control and manage risk Assessment all involved in the Study investment opportunities and possibilities both current same vertical and new businesses Check the availability of the server, important equipment including surge protection and blackout protection.
+2. Install a fire protection system in the server room such as smoke detectors, fire extinguishers.
+3. Have a circuit breaker system in the event of a short Information Computer system circuit or leakage.
+Medium System Computer system 4.
+Continuously inspection report including checking the Mediaiii service life of the server and important equipment in the server room.
 5. Prepare an emergency plan in case of being unable to work in the work area.
 6. Install Firewall and Anti-virus program